 Drug addiction comes in many forms.
-It can take hold of anyone and often has devastating consequences for family, friends and the community at large.
+It can take hold of anyone and often has devastating consequences for family, friends, and the community.

-Drug Addiction is a condition which describes a compulsive behavior of drug seeking and abuse, despite its harmful consequences.
-Continuous and repeated drug use can lead to changes in brain function that compromises and interfere with the ability to resist powerful drug urges.
+Drug Addiction is a condition that describes a compulsive behavior of drug-seeking and abuse, despite its harmful consequences.
+Continuous and repeated drug use can lead to brain function changes that compromise and interfere with the ability to resist powerful drug urges.
 Most drugs affect brain chemistry, specifically the “reward circuit.”
-Regular drugs use affects dopamine levels which also control the reward system.
+Regular drug use affects dopamine levels which also control the reward system.
 It interferes with the body’s ability to feel pleasure on its own.
 Additionally, it can motivate a person to continue the abuse to feel the pleasurable “high.”

 Long-term drug use often affects essential functions that can change one’s life path.
 Some of these functions include:

 - Make a sound decision.